dannybozbay/Neural-Networks-From-Scratch/README.md

 ## About The Project

-Ever wondered how modern deep learning libaries actually work?
+Ever wondered how modern deep learning libraries actually work?
 Neural Networks From Scratch is a project that provides a comprehensive, hands-on approach to understanding and implementing neural networks from the ground up.
 It features a collection of Python scripts that cover the core concepts of neural network design, including various network architectures, training algorithms, and performance metrics.